Call For Presentations

 - :: Download Call for Presentations

-Is this a good time to be in the leasing and finance industry?
-Yes.
-Despite uncertainties on the political, regulatory and international fronts, there is a lot to be optimistic about.
+Despite continued uncertainties on the political, regulatory and international fronts, there is a lot to be optimistic about.
 The equipment leasing and finance industry remains a vital force in the economy, representing half of the total capital expenditures on equipment plus software, in public and private business in the United States.
 More money is available to conduct business, which is on the rise.
-The industry is fundamentally sound and poised to seize opportunity as the way forward becomes ever clearer.
+The industry is fundamentally sound and poised to seize opportunity.

-ELFA member companies are continuing to adjust to the new business climate: Innovation, operational efficiencies and process improvement strategies are key components of successful companies.
-The key to Discovering Opportunities lies with the understanding that there are few if any shortcuts to success.
+Innovation, operational efficiencies and process improvement strategies are key components of successful companies.
+The key to Adapt…Innovate…Win lies with the understanding that there are few if any shortcuts to success.
 What works best are initiatives that produce results over the long term.

 The ELFA Annual Convention is the primary forum that industry leaders turn to with assurance when it comes to addressing critical issues and trends.
 Your convention session proposal should contribute to ELFA's efforts to help members understand and plan for the changes taking place in our market.